Sen. Feinstein dials back statement that Trump could be 'good president,' after backlash

 “The question is whether he can learn and change.
 If so, I believe he can be a good president,” she said.

-The report said, “the crowd reacted with stunned silence, broken only with scattered “No’s and a few hisses and some nervous laughter.”
+The report said, “the crowd reacted with stunned silence, broken only with scattered 'No’s' and a few hisses and some nervous laughter.”
 The article said that kind of talk is “never heard in Democratic circles.”

 Feinstein has indeed been a tough critic of Trump.
 She recently slammed his decision to pardon Arpaio, saying Trump's action shows a “flagrant disregard for the rule of law in this country.”